edwarddavis1/UGNN/README.md

 ## Usage Example

 Here is a minimal example of how to train an unfolded GCN (UGCN) model using the UGNN library.
+A notebook with a full example of UGNN training and conformal prediction is supplied in the `examples` directory.

 ```python
 import numpy as np